mstocco/mariostoc.co/content/traininglog/20230319-challenge2023-14weeksout.md

 **14** weeks out from race day.

 ## WEEKLY GOAL
-To journal as I go vs filling things in at the end of the week.
+To journal as I go instead of filling things in at the end of the week.
+Get a road bike ready.

 ## SUMMARY
 Total Time: **0 Hours**